onlyquake/xonotic-wiki/Vehicles.md

 ![Raptor cockpit](img/Vehicle-raptor-cockpit.jpg)

 The flying Raptor takes one pilot who can also opearate two weapons.
-There are two different rectiles for them.
-The primary weapon is laser based, and is shot toward the white rectile.
-The secondary weapon is air-to-groud bombs, is dropped onto the ground the green rectile is pointing at.
-The white rectile always points at the head of the vehicle.
-The green rectile is projected by the movement momentum of the vehicle.
+There are two different reticles for them.
+The primary weapon is laser based, and is shot toward the white reticle.
+The secondary weapon is air-to-groud bombs, is dropped onto the ground the green reticle is pointing at.
+The white reticle always points at the head of the vehicle.
+The green reticle is projected by the movement momentum of the vehicle.

 ## Spiderbot